WOA-Project/WoA-Installer-Rpi/README.md

 # Requirements
 ## Lumia 950/XL
 - A Lumia 950/XL with an unlocked bootloader that can correctly enter Mass Storage Mode
+	- You can unlock the bootloader using [WPInternals](http://www.wpinternals.net)
 - A Windows 10 ARM64 Image (.wim)
 - A USB-C cable to connect the Lumia to your PC